 Importance of pet identification:

 Each year, hundreds of lost or abandoned animals are sheltered by the Humane Society of the Palouse.
 Many of these companion animals are reunited with their loved ones.
 Some however, an owner is never found.
-Those without permanent identification who arrive are less likely to be reunited.
+Those who arrive without identification are less likely to be reunited with their owner.

 We recommend having a collar with up to date identification tags as well as a registered and up to date Microchip.